-The Office of the Registrar is responsible for maintaining timely and accurate records of the academic progress and accomplishments of its students, provide efficient, knowledgeable and respectful delivery of services to a diverse student population and implement and enforce university policies and regulations in support of the academic integrity of the institution.
+The Office of the Registrar is responsible for maintaining timely and accurate records of the academic progress and accomplishments of Trident students; provide efficient, knowledgeable and respectful delivery of services to a diverse student population; and implement and enforce Trident policies and regulations in support of the academic integrity of the institution.
 The office adheres to the guidelines on professional practices and ethical standards developed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO).
-We also comply with this Family Educational Rights and Privacy Act (FERPA) to ensure accuracy, security and integrity of students' academic records.
+The office complies with this Family Educational Rights and Privacy Act (FERPA) to ensure accuracy, security and integrity of students' academic records.